-STATISTICS (STAT)
+Statistics (STAT)

-For more detailed information about the department of Mathematics and Statistics, including course outlines and advice on course selection, please visit our department website at www.langara.bc.ca/mathstats
+For more detailed information about the department of Mathematics and Statistics, including course outlines and advice on course selection, please visit our department website at www.langara.bc.ca.
+Search for "Math and Statistics."

 Duplicate Courses

 In some cases, different courses cover substantially the same material but are targeted to different audiences.
 Credit cannot be given for more than one such course or sequence.
 In particular, students may obtain College credit for at most one of STAT 1123, 1124, 1125, 1126, 1127, 1181.
 Students may not obtain College credit for both STAT 1124 and PSYC 2321.